American Addiction Centers Photo

 How do EAPs Work?

-You can contact an EAP counselor on your own and begin the process.3 They will provide an evaluation or assessment of your issue.2 From there, they will give you guidance on how to resolve the problem or offer you a few sessions of counseling.2 In the case of a substance use disorder, they may refer you to an EAP substance abuse treatment center or EAP drug program for further assistance.
+You can contact an EAP counselor on your own and begin the process.3 They will provide an evaluation or assessment of your issue.2 From there, they will give you guidance on how to resolve the problem or offer you a few sessions of counseling.2 In the case of a substance use disorder, they may refer you to an EAP substance use treatment center or EAP drug program for further assistance.

 The EAP itself is free, but once you transfer to a rehab facility, then you will use your insurance coverage to pay for those fees.
 If you plan to attend a rehab facility, insurance may be able to cover at least some of the cost of treatment.
-Find out by filling our online insurance verification form below.
+Find out by filling out the online insurance verification form below.

-Pros & Cons of EAPs
+Types of EAPs

 There is a variety of EAPs in the workplace.
 These include:2